DETAILED ACTION

 Inz discloses systems and methods for detecting the onset of a behavioral disorder using a combination of motion, sound, and physiological sensor data of a subject for the purposes of mitigating or eliminating the severity of the onset behavioral disorder [The following physiological indicators and physiological measures can be used in various combinations to detect the onset of a panic attack or other behavioral disorders: heart rate; heart rate variability (HRV); electrocardiogram (ECG); core body temperature; heat flow off the body; respiratory rate; galvanic skin response (GSR); electromyography (EMG); electroencephalography—Fast Fourier transform analysis (EEG-FFT); electrooculogram (EOG); blood pressure; hydration level; muscle pressure; activity level; skin temperature; body position and posture; acceleration; and voice tone (Inz ¶0009); By continuously receiving feedback on the user's physiological status in the form of detection signals, the user is able to detect the onset of the disorder, to observe a connection between one's mental state and the feedback signals, and, with practice and guidance, learn how to control, mitigate, or eliminate the disorder (Inz ¶0010)], wherein Inz discloses the use of at least one machine learning model that is trained with sensor data from the subject and/or with data from at least one additional subject, wherein the at least one machine learning model is configured to evaluate the sensor data of the subject with respect to target data and provide an evaluation result comprising an indication that the sensor data of the subject is equal to or exceed the target data; wherein the indication that the sensor data of the subject is equal to or exceed the target data is an evaluation score being equal to or greater than a threshold score value [In the supervised learning mode, explicit labels are provided by the user 110, by a therapist 180, or by another party that indicate the mental, emotional, or behavioral status of the user 110.
 These labels are paired with the features and a mapping from features to labels is formed via associative or supervised learning (Inz ¶0080); The detection and classification signals may vary according to the disorder but a preferred embodiment for most disorders comprises a multi-level detection signal that indicates that a disorder event has been detected if the level is above a threshold.
 The level of the detection signal corresponds to the severity of the disorder event.
 The number of levels of the detection signal corresponds to the number of severity levels (e.g., in the previous example above there are four levels: normal, mild, moderate, and intense).
 In an alternative embodiment, the detection signal is a binary signal that indicates the presence or absence of a disorder event (Inz ¶0092); The signal processing subsystem 210, or more specifically the machine learning subsystem 360 of FIGS. 6 and 9, generates a disorder event detection signal.
 The disorder event detection signal is based on the classification signals generated by the supervised learning subsystem 630 of the machine learning subsystem 360 of FIG. 9.
 In an example embodiment, if any of the non-normal disorder classes are active then the disorder event detection signal indicates that a disorder event has been detected (Inz ¶0093)].

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Ganesh to employ wherein the model is trained with sensor data from the subject and/or with sensor data from at least one additional subject, as a trained machine learning model may allow for personalized detection for the subject to enhance accuracy [Thus, the system also includes a subsystem to adjust and improve the algorithm given feedback from a specific user through machine learning.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Ganesh in view of Brimmer to employ wherein the model is trained with sensor data from the subject and/or with sensor data from at least one additional subject, as a trained machine learning model may allow for personalized detection for the subject to enhance accuracy [Thus, the system also includes a subsystem to adjust and improve the algorithm given feedback from a specific user through machine learning.
 The algorithm becomes personalized to a user through user feedback where false positives and negatives for symptoms or psychological events are indicated.
 Through machine learning, the system adjusts to errors indicated by the user and becomes more customized to an individual (Inz ¶0017)], and is further considered to amount to mere application of a known technique [machine learning for classification/event detection] to a known device (method, or product) ready for improvement to yield predictable results [MPEP § 2143(I)(D)].

 The method of claim 11, wherein evaluating the sensor data of the subject with respect to the target data further comprises determining, by the at least one computing device, that the sensor data of the subject is equal to or exceed the target data [Ganesh Col 6:30-34]; wherein determining, by the at least one computing device, that the sensor data of the subject is equal to or exceed the target data further comprises comparing at least one evaluation score with at least one threshold score value and determining that the evaluation score is equal to or exceeds the threshold score value [see § 103 modification above; Inz ¶¶0092-0093].

-The method of claims 12, wherein step (d) of delivering audible sound therapy to the subject further comprises delivering audible sound therapy to the subject by the at least one controller at least until the threshold score value exceeds the evaluation score [wherein based on the § 103 modification of claims 11-12 above, the determination to of the target data being exceed is based on an evaluation score exceeding a threshold score value].
+The method of claim 12, wherein step (f) of delivering audible sound therapy to the subject further comprises delivering audible sound therapy to the subject by the at least one controller at least until the threshold score value exceeds the evaluation score [wherein based on the § 103 modification of claims 11-12 above, the determination to of the target data being exceed is based on an evaluation score exceeding a threshold score value].

 Inz discloses systems and methods for detecting the onset of a behavioral disorder using a combination of motion, sound, and physiological sensor data of a subject for the purposes of mitigating or eliminating the severity of the onset behavioral disorder [Inz ¶¶0009-0010)], wherein Inz discloses the use of at least one machine learning model that is trained with sensor data from the subject and/or with data from at least one additional subject, wherein the at least one machine learning model is configured to evaluate the sensor data of the subject with respect to target data and provide an evaluation result comprising an indication that the sensor data of the subject is equal to or exceed the target data; wherein the indication that the sensor data of the subject is equal to or exceed the target data is an evaluation score being equal to or greater than a threshold score value [Inz ¶¶0080, 0092-0093].

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system of Ganesh to employ wherein the model is at least one machine learning model that is trained with sensor data from the subject and/or with data from at least one additional subject and wherein the indication that the sensor data of the subject is equal to or exceed the target data is an evaluation score being equal to or greater than a threshold score value, as a trained machine learning model may allow for personalized detection for the subject to enhance accuracy [Thus, the system also includes a subsystem to adjust and improve the algorithm given feedback from a specific user through machine learning.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system of Ganesh in view of Brimmer to employ wherein the model is at least one machine learning model that is trained with sensor data from the subject and/or with data from at least one additional subject and wherein the indication that the sensor data of the subject is equal to or exceeds the target data is an evaluation score being equal to or greater than a threshold score value, as a trained machine learning model may allow for personalized detection for the subject to enhance accuracy [Thus, the system also includes a subsystem to adjust and improve the algorithm given feedback from a specific user through machine learning.
 The algorithm becomes personalized to a user through user feedback where false positives and negatives for symptoms or psychological events are indicated.
 Through machine learning, the system adjusts to errors indicated by the user and becomes more customized to an individual (Inz ¶0017)], and is further considered to amount to mere application of a known technique [machine learning for classification/event detection] to a known device (method, or product) ready for improvement to yield predictable results [MPEP § 2143(I)(D)].

 Conclusion